|99% of this website is about Mark 3 (mk3), which is the previous edition of the game (2016 to 2022). The reasons for this are explained here.|

 The Squire represents the culmination of decades of painstaking work by the experimental engineering branches of three of the leading centers of thinking in Cygnar: the Strategic Academy, the Royal Cygnaran University, and Caspia’s Cygnaran Armory.
 Powered by an advanced arcane turbine similar to those found in warcaster armor, the Squire has no tools or weaponry, as its designers intended it to neither labor nor fight.
 Instead, this compact mechanikal marvel enhances the innate powers of the warcaster controlling it.

-- Attached - Before the start of the game, attach this model/unit to a friendly Faction warcaster/warlock for the rest of the game.
-Each warcaster/warlock can only have one model/unit attached to it.
+- Attached - Before the start of the game, attach this model to a friendly Faction warcaster for the rest of the game.
+Each Faction warcaster can have only one model/unit attached to it.

 - Arcane Realignment - While this model's warcaster is within 5" of it, that warcaster can reroll one failed magic attack roll each turn.

-- Arcane Repeater - While this model's warcaster/warlock is within 5" of it, that caster's CTRL range is extended 2".
+- Arcane Repeater - While this model's warcaster/warlock is within 5" of it, that caster's control range is extended 2".

 - Reserve Accumulator - Once per turn during your Control Phase after replenishing focus, if this model is within 5" of its controlling warcaster, you can mark one unmarked accumulator circle on this model's card to give 1 focus point to its warcaster.
 (This ability can be used three times per game.)